FuQunYing/knowledge-summary/angular-summary/angular技术总结0614.md

 import { AdminComponent }           from './admin.component';
 import { AdminDashboardComponent }  from './admin-dashboard.component';
 import { ManageCrisesComponent }    from './manage-crises.component';
-import { ManageHeroesComponent }    from './manage-heroes.component';
+import { ManagePersonsComponent }    from './manage-persons.component';

 import { AdminRoutingModule }       from './admin-routing.module';